jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 The total time is found in the last line and we can see it took four seconds.
 Four seconds is an incredibly long time to wait before interacting with Magit.

-You can stop Magit from doing individual sections by removing them from the `magit-status-sections-hook`.
+You can change how much work Magit does by removing functions from the `magit-status-sections-hook` with `remove-hook`.
 I looked at the timings and and tried removing anything I decided was slow and something I didn't think I'd miss.
-For me, that list includes `magit-insert-tags-header`, `magit-insert-status-headers`, `magit-insert-unpushed-to-pushremote`, and `magit-insert-unpushed-to-upstream-or-recent`.
+For me, that list includes `magit-insert-tags-header`, `magit-insert-status-headers`, `magit-insert-unpushed-to-pushremote`, `magit-insert-unpushed-to-upstream-or-recent`, and `magit-insert-unpulled-from-upstream`.
+I also removed `magit-insert-unpulled-from-pushremote`.

-You remove a function from a hook with some code like `(remove-hook 'magit-status-sections-hook 'magit-insert-tags-header)` wherever you configure your Emacs.
+You remove a function from a hook with some code like `(remove-hook 'magit-status-sections-hook 'magit-insert-tags-header)` in your Emacs configuration.

 I use [use-package](https://github.com/jwiegley/use-package) to configure mine and below is what my `magit` section looks like.

-Lines 21-26 show the hooks I removed to strip down the work done for `magit-status`.
+Lines 20-25 show the hooks I removed to reduce the work done by `magit-status`.
-On Line 5, I hard-code `magit-git-executable` to be the full path of the `git` executable.
+I also hard-code `magit-git-executable` to be the full path of the `git` executable on line 5 because folks said this made a difference on macOS.
-Folks in GitHub issues claimed this was beneficial.

 ```elisp
 (use-package magit